 Supplementary Figure legends

 Supplementary Figure 1: Kaplan-Meyer survival curves (A,C) and (B,D) Median survival from Kaplan-Meyer plots of Rap1+/+Terc+/+, Rap1-/-Terc+/+, G1 Rap1+/+Terc-/-, G1 Rap1-/-Terc-/-, G2 Rap1+/+Terc-/-, G2 Rap1-/-Terc-/-, G3 Rap1+/+Terc-/- and G3 Rap1-/-Terc-/- males (A,B) and females (C,D).
 The percent decrease in median survival in successive generations (G1, G2 and G3) of Rap1-/-Terc-/- compared to Rap1+/+Terc-/- mice is shown (red arrows).
 Statistical comparisons among genotypes using the log rank test (A,C) and Student t-test (B,D) are shown.
 (E) Body weight curves of Rap1+/+Terc+/+, Rap1-/-Terc+/+, G1 Rap1+/+Terc-/-, G1 Rap1-/-Terc-/-, G2 Rap1+/+Terc-/-, G2 Rap1-/-Terc-/-, G3 Rap1+/+Terc-/- and G3 Rap1-/-Terc-/- male mice.
 Values and error bars represent the mean and standard error, respectively.
 Statistical significances were calculated by the Studet t-test.
-(F) Body weight increment in RAP1 deficient females compared to wild type controls determined at 10-week intervals throughout mouse lifespan. (n) Number of mice of each genotype used in the analysis
+(F) Body weight increment in RAP1 deficient females compared to WT controls determined at 10-week intervals throughout mouse lifespan. (n) Number of mice of each genotype used in the analysis

-Supplementary Figure 2: Mean telomere fluorescence intensity distribution in liver sections of healthy young mice of the indicated genotype as determined by Q-FISH analysis. (n) 4-5 mice per genotype were analyzed.
+Supplementary Figure 2: (A) Incidence of kidney, lung, spleen and heart pathologies at death point of mice of the indicated genotypes.
+Kidney pathologies include glumerulonephritis, amyloidosis and lymphoid infiltrates.
+Lung pathology includes pneumonia.
+Spleen pathology includes hyperplasia.
+Heart pathologies include cardiac hypertrophy, myocardial infarction and calcifications (B) Incidence of liver pathologies in healthy young mice of the indicated genotype.
+Statistical significances were calculated by the Chi-squared test.
+Representative light microscopy images of hematoxylin-eosin stained sections of liver diagnosed for difused microvesicular and macrovesicular steatosis.
+(C) Mean telomere fluorescence intensity distribution in liver sections of healthy young mice of the indicated genotype as determined by Q-FISH analysis. (n) 4-5 mice per genotype were analyzed.
 The Student´s t-test was used for statistical analysis in each case.

 Supplementary Figure 3: (A) Quantification of total cellular RAP1 levels in cell extract of two independent immortalized MEFS of the indicated genotypes by Western blot (WB).
 Representative WB images are shown.
 Rap1 deleted MEFs were used as negative controls.
 SMC1 was used as loading control.
 (B) Autosomal genomic density of RAP1-binding sites expressed as occupancy per percentage of chromosome length, and ordered by ascending distance to the telomere in Terc+/+ and in G1-G3 Terc-/- MEFs.
 A linear regression fit is shown for the three samples.
 RAP1 sites are enriched at the subtelomeric region in Terc+/+ cells at all chromosomes (red dot) and the density decreases as the distance to the telomere increases.
 In G1-G3 Terc-/- the RAP1 peak density is more evenly distributed along the chromosome arms.
 A schemed representation a chromosome showing the telomere, the subtelomeric region and the centromere is depicted at the top.